ku1ik/git-dude/README.md

 # git-dude

 git-dude is a simple git desktop notifier.
-It monitors git repositories in given directory for new commits and branches and shows desktop notification if anything new arrived.
+It monitors git repositories in current directory for new commits/branches/tags and shows desktop notification if anything new arrived.

 ## How it works